Positroid Links and Braid varieties: Positroid Braids and Equivalences

-where $\la^t$ denotes the transposed Young diagram.
 This expression can be read pictorially: we draw the Young diagram $\lambda$ and fill the box in row $i$ and column $j$ with the number $k + j - i$.
-The first reduced expression above is obtained by reading this diagram by rows, and the second reduced expression is obtained by reading it by columns.
+The first reduced expression in Equation \ref{eqn:w lambda} above is obtained by reading this diagram by rows.
+The second reduced expression is obtained by reading it by columns.
+Throughout the paper, we use the convention that empty rows (with $\lambda_i=0$) do not contribute to the first product and the empty columns (with $\lambda^t_i=0$) do not contribute to the second product.

 \begin{example} Let us consider the values $k=3$ and $n=7$ and the Young diagram $\lambda = (4, 3, 1)$.
-By filling the $(i,j)$-box of $\la$ with $3+(j-i)$, we obtain:
+By filling the $(i,j)$-box of $\la$ with $3+(j-i)$ we obtain: